Create your legacy of protection and advocacy for the Bay Area’s natural places by making a planned gift to Bay Nature.

 PLEASE NOTE: Bay Nature cannot render tax or legal advice, and this information is not intended as such.
 Bay Nature recommends that you work with your tax, financial, and legal advisors when making a gift to Bay Nature or preparing legal documents.

-If you have questions or would like additional information on planned gifts, please contact Laney Ennis, Development Coordinator, at firstname.lastname@example.org or (510) 528-8550 x 103.
+If you have questions or would like additional information on planned gifts, please contact Laney Ennis, Annual Giving & Events Manager, at firstname.lastname@example.org.